 The primary population for the review is individuals who are interested in quitting cigarettes.

-In addition, we will explore data in the population of individuals, youth and adults, interested in quitting electronic cigarettes (vaping).
+In addition, we will explore data in the population of individuals interested in quitting electronic cigarettes (vaping).

 Data permitting, we will evaluate the evidence for treatment effect modification by subpopulations defined by: